uw-cryo/3D_CRS_Transformation_Resources/essentials/wkts.md

     ID["EPSG",4326]]
 ```

-Line 2 identifies that this CRS uses the WGS84 {term}`ensemble`, line 16 indentifies this is a 2D ellipsoidal CRS, and the final line always reports an EPSG code if present.
+Line 2 identifies that this CRS uses the WGS84 {term}`ensemble`, line 16 identifies this is a 2D ellipsoidal CRS, and the final line always reports an EPSG code if present.

 ## Specific WGS84 realization